collapsed-stacks/startups/questions/5890/what-are-the-most-influential-business-finance-and-marketing-books-to-read.md

 - tagged: `marketing`, `business-plan`, `finance`, `learning`
 - score: 0

-<p>To be a good entrepreneur and succeed in your start-up and beyond, or simply to be good in business and finance fields, one needs to read some good books and study some good topics.</p>
+To be a good entrepreneur and succeed in your start-up and beyond, or simply to be good in business and finance fields, one needs to read some good books and study some good topics.

-<p>The problem is that there are many sources out there and no one can read everything. </p>
+The problem is that there are many sources out there and no one can read everything.

-<p>So it would be amazing if someone can list the titles of the most influential books that can boost you to success.</p>
+So it would be amazing if someone can list the titles of the most influential books that can boost you to success.

 ## Answer 5891